This Discussion channel is currently closed.

 Default_avatar

-Vicki Oswald almost 6 years ago
+Vicki Oswald over 6 years ago

 I recommend not issuing the certificate.
 There is plenty of land in Yellow Medicine County MN that could be utilized for this purpose.
 Constructing the towers closer than a 3 mile setback will ruin our landscape at Lake Cochrane.
 Residents at Lake Cochrane enjoy the natural beauty of the area and windmills so close would be a disaster.
 Remember that the distance to the grocery store etc to shop from Lake Cochrane is almost equal distance to Canby or Clear Lake.
 One lined with potential wind mills - one with open prairie.
 Not a tough choice for me to make.